SucreLab/AlveolEye/README.md

 4. **Run postprocessing**
    - Click the "Run Postprocessing" button.
-   - Manually edit the results if necessary using Napari's tools.
+   - Once completed, manually edit the results as needed using Napari's built-in tools.

 <div align="right">
   <a href="#alveoleye-automated-lung-morphometry-made-easy">Back to Top</a>